kagenocookie/ReachForGodot/README.md

 If you've ever worked with a game engine before, the basic UI should be more or less familiar - scene node tree on the left, inspector with all the data for a selected node on the right (for the default layout at least).
 There's some additional tool buttons in the inspector for importing and exporting from and to RE Engine file formats.

 ## Current features
-- meshes: automatic import through RE Mesh editor into blend files (MPLY / composite meshes: currently unsupported)
+- meshes: automatic import through RE Mesh editor into blend files (MPLY / composite meshes: currently unsupported); untextured because exporting the RE Mesh Editor shader properly is complicated
 - textures: prepared import through RE Mesh editor; not quite functional yet due to Godot's lacking DDS support
 - pfb files: import and export through integrated RszTool (tested with DD2 player pfb)
 - scn files: import and export through integrated RszTool (export tested with some RE2 RT levels)